drunomics/nuxtjs-drupal-ce/README.md

 ## Options

 - `drupalBaseUrl`: The Drupal base URL.
-Defaults to the `DRUPAL_BASE_URL` environment variable if provided, otherwise to `http://localhost:8888`.

 - `serverDrupalBaseUrl`: Optionally, an alternative drupal base URL to apply in server context.